Information for Visiting Supporters 2013/14

 Work continued through the 2001/02 season.
 With the team remaining in sight of the top of the league, the southern terrace was taken down during November 2001 and by Christmas was replaced by a mirror image of the new terrace at the opposite end.
 The finishing touches to what is now a Conference National graded ground were put into place as the title race heated up.
 The floodlight heads were replaced to increase the light level in the ground in November 2001, a new toilet block was opened, extra turnstiles added, and toward the end of the season the dugouts were extended and plastic tip up seats added.

 The pitch has also been subject to serious financial investment in recent seasons.
 Once reviled as one of the worst pitches in the Southern League, the Westleigh Park surface has been removed and replaced several times, with additional work carried out every summer.
 In 2003 Portsmouth FC replaced the drainage system beneath the turf completely so their reserve side could use the ground.
-The result proved effective and the number of first team games postponed due to rain has dropped dramatically since.

 Through the 2008/09 season improvements continued behind the scenes.
 A new boardroom/hospitality suite was build behind the top of the stand, allowing guests easy access to a private lounge before and after the game.
 A new function suite, named after life vice-president Maurie Hibberd was also opened, and the old smaller boardroom converted into a new physiotherapy suite.
-At present there are plans in place to re-commission the ancient training pitch behind the stand and turn it into a floodlit all weather pitch for use by the club’s community programme.

 The ground also houses a sizeable clubhouse, incorporating two separate bars.
 Note that the entrance is outside the main turnstiles, and it welcomes visiting fans.
 It is open daily, lunchtimes and evenings, and serves hot food from a menu available in the bars.
 With the arrival of a large sponsorship deal from Carlsberg in June 2006, the Clubhouse was gutted and totally refurbished.
 It now incorporates four plasma screen televisions and is available for hire for private functions.